Last updated: February 2023

-As promised, I called Dr. Donovan.
+As promised, I called the doctor.
 I was given an immediate appt.
 I arrived with my partner to hear the news.
 I was told I had Stage 4 ovarian cancer.
 Surgery immediately was the answer, but because of my weight, I wouldn't survive the surgery.
 I was told I would live perhaps a year maybe longer and maybe less.

 Treatment and surgery

 Instead, I began intense chemo.
 I lost even more weight down to 84 lbs.
 At one point hospice was suggested as they didn't think I would make it to the end of that round.
 I did.
 Next was another round of chemo and then the surgery to remove the mass.
 The surgery went well but a lot of parts were removed.
 I had total hysteria, they removed my gallbladder, appendix and took pieces of my kidney liver and lung.
 Anything that showed cancer they removed.
 My surgeon was elated.
 He was sure he got everything.

 After the surgery, I was back in the last round of chemo.
 My blood work still showed cancer tags.
 I was put on a treatment of a Votrient that was an oral form of chemo.
 I had some nasty side effects and I wasn't reacting well.